-Breast reconstruction is a surgery that typically gets associated with mastectomy, the surgery to remove breasts on a patient to prevent or treat breast cancer.
-Breast reconstruction may also be done for a patient who is removing their breast implants.
-The American Society of Plastic Surgeons estimates there were a total of about 48,000 breast implant removal procedures performed in 2018.
-Breast implant removals are sometimes also done because of a breast cancer diagnosis or for other personal or medical reasons.
+Breast reconstruction is a surgery that typically gets associated with lumpectomy and mastectomy, the surgery to remove breasts on a patient to prevent or treat breast cancer.
+But breast reconstruction or – what might be better referred to as “revision” of breast augmentation in many cases – may also be done for a patient who is simply looking to remove their breast implants.
+In fact, there are actually more and more women opting for the removal of their implants.
+In 2018, The American Society of Plastic Surgeons estimates there were a total of about 48,000 breast implant removal procedures performed – and that number has since been on the rise.

 If you had to remove breast implants due to a medical condition, or if you’re removing breast implants to replace them with a newer material or ones that may be a different size, your top option will likely be reconstructing your breasts with a new set of implants.

 If you had implants removed because of a mastectomy, you may expect to have more than one reconstructive surgery to allow time for skin to stretch as you prepare your body for new implants.
 You should also consult with your medical team following surgery to ensure that an implant replacement won’t interfere with any possible future treatments.

 You may choose to have a breast reduction after removing your implants for medical reasons or to go the opposite direction and change the appearance of your breasts so they’re smaller in shape or size.

 A breast reduction is performed under IV sedation or general anesthesia, depending on your comfort level.
 An incision is made around the areola and sometimes down the breast.
 Excessive breast tissue is removed and reshaped, giving your figure more harmonious proportions overall.